-Now that you’ve learn in depth about your prospective customer expectations, you can serve them better.
-The key word here, is serve.
+Now that you’ve learned in depth about your prospective customer expectations, you can serve them better.
+The keyword here is served.
 Make it apparent that you care, not just about closing the deal with them, but also make an effort to make sure that they’ll get the best possible deal around.
-Not only this will facilitate the process, it’ll also get the word of mouth going, a free yet the best marketing available.
+Not only this will facilitate the process, but it’ll also get the word of mouth going, a free yet the best marketing available.

 The Four Principles

 You can’t control your life and achieve your goals or your sales quota if you can’t control your thinking, the way you feel and your personal sense of energy.
 The Ninja Selling approach teaches you how to master your thoughts, your feelings and yourself.

 It calls for focusing your energy in a positive way and programming yourself to do well.
 To achieve your goals, you must master yourself.

 “Your database is the central nervous system of your business.
 It represents your relationships and is your most important business asset.”

 Use positive daily affirmations to build up a positive mental state.
 These affirmations are like mental push-ups.
 State your daily affirmations in the first person and the present tense.
 Make them as specific as possible.

 For example, “I enjoy weighing 175 pounds” – even though you currently weigh 205 pounds.